 Magnesium Oxide (MgO) -- Planned Change Request

 On April 10, 2006, the U.S. Department of Energy (DOE) submitted a planned change request pertaining to the amount of MgO emplaced in the WIPP repository.
 MgO is an engineered barrier that DOE included as part of the original WIPP Certification Decision that ensures repository releases will be well-within the EPA's regulatory limits.

 On February 11, 2008, the EPA issued it's final decision regarding the MgO Planned Change Request after reviewing all submitted information and public comments.
 The Agency's letter, along with supporting documentation, can be found below in Adobe .pdf format:

 - EPA Final Approval Letter (PDF) (2/11/08) (2 pp, 123K)

 All current documentation related to this change request is available below, in Adobe .pdf format.
-Included in these documents is both EPA and DOE's public fact sheets for MgO.
-DOE's fact sheet includes an in-depth background and history related to MgO, as well as the proposed change, rationale, and projected impact on WIPP performance.
-In conjunction, EPA's fact sheet describes how the public can submit comments and stay up-to-date on future developments on this issue.
+Included in these documents are both the EPA's and DOE's public fact sheets for MgO.
+The DOE's fact sheet includes an in-depth background and history related to MgO, as well as the proposed change, rationale, and projected impact on WIPP performance.
+In conjunction, the EPA's fact sheet describes how the public can submit comments and stay up-to-date on future developments on this issue.

 - DOE -- Official Planned Change Request for MgO (PDF)(4/10/06) (12 pp, 2.78MB)